yetulaxman/htvs/README.md

 ### Build singularity image

 All dependent conda/pip packages needed for chemprop software are  compiled in environment.yaml file which is a slightly modified version of yaml file as availabe in the chemprop github repository.
-This is intended to work on GPU nodes on CSC HPC systems (Tested on Mahti and can work in Puhti/Lumi).
+This is intended to work on GPU nodes on LUMI.

 One can build singularity image using the following command: